 After removing the motherboard, there is an earphone unit on screen holder.
 Since the earphone unit is fixed by foam, we have to force it to be taken out.

 Since the M6 Note is powered by Qualcomm Snapdragon 625 processor, the smartphone supports dual ISP (image signal processor) and up to 4K Ultra HD video capture @ 30FPS.

 Then remove the battery.
-Pull out the glue, then the 4,00mAh large battery can be taken apart.
+Pull out the glue, and then the 4,00mAh large battery can be taken out.